How to Install Jenkins on Windows

 BlazeMeter’s Jenkins Plugin

 Whatever you do with Jenkins, make sure you add your performance tests to the CI cycle.
 To try out performance testing with BlazeMeter, request a live demo from our performance engineers.
-Or put your URL in the box below and your test will start in minutes.
+Or enter your URL in the box below and your test will start in minutes.